-Students wishing to participate in the Eighth Grade Graduation ceremony must have earned at least a 2.0 GPA for the second semester, turned in any books or other school materials, or paid appropriate fines, incurred no severe disciplinary actions resulting in a suspensions of three or more days during middle school, and attend school on the day of the graduation practice.
+Students wishing to participate in the Eighth Grade Graduation ceremony must have earned at least a 2.0 GPA and no failing grades for the second semester, turned in any books or other school materials, or paid appropriate fines, incurred no severe disciplinary actions during junior high school (grades 6-8), and attend school on the day of the graduation practice.
 Gowns are provided to all students and all participants must be clothed in the issued gowns and adhere to the graduation dress code.
 Due to limited seating, each graduate is issued a limited number of tickets for guest attendance.